-This Paper is not intended to exhaust all issues related to administrative appeal, but to analyse those elements that are often pointed out and identified by businesses as needing indispensable improvement for the purpose of facilitating the investment climate in the country.
+This paper is not intended to exhaust all issues related to the administrative appeal but to analyse those elements that are often pointed out and identified by businesses as needing necessary improvement to facilitate the investment climate in the country.
 In this context, we have included some examples of problems related to administrative appeal pertaining to the banking sector and the oil and gas research and development sector.